 Through the project, we produced two resources.

-Our resource for organisations - Our Right to Safety and Respect: Guidelines for developing resources with women with disabilities about
+Our resource for organisations

+- Our Right to Safety and

+Respect: Guidelines for

+developing resources with

-It's important to listen to women with disabilities.
-We have good ideas about our right to be safe - not just rights in relation to their disability but also women's rights." - Maree Ireland safety from violence and abuse - was developed in the first phase of the project and launched at our AGM in November 2017.
+women with disabilities about

+safety from violence and abuse - was developed in the first phase of the project and launched at our AGM in November 2017.